 - Kansas: You don’t need a handyman state license in Kansas.
 However, there may be local-level licensing requirements.

-If your state is not listed here and you’re wondering “Can a handyman hire subcontractors?” check with your state and local governments as well as your state contractors board website.
+You should also consult your state and local governments as well as your state contractors board website.
 That is the best way to find out if you need a handyman license or a contractor’s license to provide services in your area.

 As you can see, the licensing requirements for a handyman are varied and depend on local and state regulations.